Does it ever snow in Mexico?

 Overall, Mexico’s climate is considered pleasant throughout the year.

-If you want to predict snow days well in advance for your vacations, you should better try an online snow day predictor.
+If you want to predict snow days well in advance for your vacations, you should try an online snow day predictor.

 Where does it snow in Mexico?